elesiuta/elfs/README.md

 >>>
 ```
 ```
+// add a command using your favourite editor to easily edit your config
+$ elfs -cc "config" "" "" nano ~/.config/elfs/config.json
-// add a command to easily edit your spellbook
+// or add a command to easily edit your spellbook (you can move this file)
-$ elfs -cc "edit" "" "" nano ~/scripts/spellbook.json
+$ elfs -cc "spells" "" "" nano ~/.config/elfs/spellbook.json
 ```
+Unless using search (and select), commands are run in the following order of precedence
+- files in order directory listed in config
+- commands from spellbook in order listed
+- imply file extension if unambiguous